 At a jury trial, a defendant has the right to counsel but could choose to represent themselves, which is never the best legal option, but the court has to honor their request.

 Because the constitution guarantees the right to a lawyer, the court must appoint one to represent a criminal defendant at a jury trial if they can't financially afford to hire one.
-That criminal attorney must provide competent and effective representation.
+This criminal attorney plays a crucial role in providing competent and effective representation, including challenging the prosecution's evidence and presenting evidence on behalf of the defendant.
 Let's take a closer look at this topic below.

 Three Decades of Criminal Trial Experience

-If you're searching for a great trial attorney because you or a loved one has a trial that will go off in Los Angeles and they're charged with a crime and are facing time in prison and other dire consequences if they're found guilty, search no further.
+If you're searching for a great trial attorney because you or a loved one has a trial that will go off in Los Angeles, and they're charged with a crime and face time in prison and other dire consequences if they're found guilty, search no further.
 You've come to the right place.

 I've been doing trials in the LA area and across surrounding counties for approximately 30 years.
-I started in the early 1990s working for the district attorney's office and then worked for a superior court judge as his right-hand man, so I could get a feel for how the criminal justice system worked, how judges decided cases, and how prosecutors prosecuted them.
+I started in the early 1990s working for the district attorney's office.
+Then, I worked for a superior court judge as his right-hand man so I could get a feel for how the criminal justice system worked, how judges decided cases, and how prosecutors prosecuted them.

 While doing that, I always had an eye towards being the best criminal defense attorney that a client could retain, and that came through, starting off taking any trial I could get my hands on; whether it was civil or criminal, it didn't matter.
 It didn't matter what the charge was or any crime that somebody needed to defend; I was there to fight for them.